Home Security Heroes is an independent site. We may receive compensation from some companies listed on our pages. Learn more.

 Medical identity theft involves a criminal posing as you, to access your medical benefits, often because they have your insurance membership ID card or number.
 This identity theft usually works by billing your existing medical insurance plan, but sometimes the thief will sign up for a government program in your name.
 Medical insurance fraud can continue for years unnoticed, especially if the insurance company never catches on.

-This kind of situations can be really serious in the long run that’s why you might want protection as early as now.
-There’s a lot of great companies that offer security like Lifelock ID theft protection programs and some other good options.
+This kind of situation can be really serious in the long run that’s why you might want protection as early as now.
+There are a lot of great companies that offer security and some other good options.

 Identity theft programs sometimes stop this type of theft from occurring in the first place by notifying you when your personal information has been found on the dark web.
 Other times, the program may notice new public records related to an arrest in your name or medical debt sent to collectors.